aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2021 - 2022.

 A joint work with Saulius Rakauskas (Infovega): IoT with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl).
 The main question addressed: "How do you send a message to any computer without intermediate servers and permanent IP addresses?"
-My tests of the P2P network other than torrents.
+Numerous tests of hole punching through layers of routers and the use of the P2P network other than torrents (golibp2p).

 <br>

 ## [Volumetrically-Lit Sponza (Go, Nim)](https://github.com/aabbtree77/twinpeekz)

-Vilnius, 2021.
+Vilnius, 2020 - 2021.

 Volumetric lighting in [Go](https://github.com/aabbtree77/twinpeekz) and [Nim](https://github.com/aabbtree77/twinpeekz2) (forward rendering, shadow mapping, PBR, 3D ray marching, OpenGL) following the amazing works of [Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060), and [Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume).
 A chance to be like Vermeer.
 The biggest show stoppers are OpenGL and Vulkan.